↑

 3. Prioritize appointments, tasks, or activities based on your values.

-4. Determine if you need to say no to requests.
+4. Use your question list to determine if you say yes or no to requests.
 Need help to say no?
 I gotcha covered.

-5. Triage tasks as needed (see next step)
+5. Triage tasks as needed (see next 2 steps)

-3 Assess & Triage – How to Find Time for Self-care in Your Busy Schedule
+Assess – How to Find Me-Time in Your Busy Schedule

-Routinely assessing and triaging your calendar is a great way to find time for self-care in your busy schedule.
-This process will help you identify low priority tasks.
+Routinely assessing and triaging your calendar and to-do list is a great way to find me-time in your busy schedule.

 How to Assess